iVegas/menu_item_extras/README.md

   the Main Menu.
   When extras is disabled, all data from the fields are removed;
 * We added more suggestions for menus in regions.
 You could change menu template per region.
-Like `menu--extras--main--header.html.twig`, `menu-- extras--main--footer.html.twig`.
+Like `menu--extras--main--header.html.twig`, `menu--extras--main--footer.html.twig`.

-## Uninstallation:
+## Uninstalling:

 1. Disable extras for all menus otherwise, you will not be able to uninstall it;
 2. Uninstall as a normal module.

 ## FAQ

 TBD.

 ## Maintainers